BenLauwens/ThinkJulia.jl/docs/src/chap06.md

 ![Stack diagram.](images/fig61.svg)

-Figure 6.1 shows what the stack diagram looks like for this sequence of function calls.
+Figure 6-1 shows what the stack diagram looks like for this sequence of function calls.

 The return values are shown being passed back up the stack.
 In each frame, the return value is the value of `result`, which is the product of `n` and `recurse`.

 In the last frame, the local variables `recurse` and `result` do not exist, because the branch that creates them does not run.

-## Leap of faith
+## Leap of Faith

 Following the flow of execution is one way to read programs, but it can quickly become overwhelming.
 An alternative is what I call the “leap of faith”.
 When you come to a function call, instead of following the flow of execution, you *assume* that the function works correctly and returns the right result.